SlaviXG/Link-Keyword-Searcher/README.md

 - Save all the search results to a separate file.

 ## Output:
-Dictionary of the possible results, where key is a keyword and value is a dictionary of the results.
+Dictionary of the possible results, where key is a keyword and value is a list of the results.
 The results are saved to a text file as well.